-The teacher and student checklists helped us assess the performance of students and teachers in the classroom and identify learning gaps.
-I offered feedback to the teachers based on the checklist and advised them to work towards building a more child-centred environment in their classrooms.
-Hamida, a primary school teacher from Laghman, Afghanistan promote practical learning.
-These kits helped these children in improving their literacy, numeracy social, emotional and cognitive skills.'
-Shahida, a primary school teacher from Umerkot, Pakistan
+"The teacher and student checklists helped us assess the performance of students and teachers in the classroom and identify learning gaps.
+I offered feedback to the teachers based on the checklist and advised them to work towards building a more child-centred environment in their classrooms."
+Hamida, a primary school teacher

+"Under CWSA's education project, our school was provided with ECCE kits including stationary, teaching aids and drawing materials to create child-centred classrooms and promote practical learning.
+These kits helped these children in improving their literacy, numeracy social, emotional and cognitive skills."

+Shahida, a primary school teacher